dogweather/forkful/content/en/ruby/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation lets you embed variables or expressions inside a string.
-We do this for cleaner, more readable code that glues together dynamic content with static text.

 ## How to:
 In Ruby, you wrap your variable or expression in `#{}` and plunk it down where you want it in a double-quoted string.
 Like so:

 ```Ruby